Bellagio The Italian Lakes, Italy Travel Guide

 Schedules often change seasonally and around holidays.
 It helps to check in advance.

-August 26 marks San Giacomo (St. James) Day in Bellagio, the town's patron saint.
+August 26 marks San Giacomo (St. James) Day in Bellagio, the town's the patron saint.
 This local holiday might bring some closures or special events.

 A few simple considerations go a long way to show deference.